 What is bookkeeping?
 What is accounting?

 Historically, there was a distinction between the functions of bookkeeping and accounting, but the distinction is weakening as more of both functions are done by computers rather than people.

 Bookkeeping is recording details about transactions to the books (ledgers) of the company.
 It has historically been seen to be work done by detail-oriented specialists, but not something which required a higher degree.

-In most businesses, accountants advise about the structure of the business (for example, how funds flow between a parent corporation and a subsidiary), design procedures and controls for novel transactions which are more complicated than the routine work handled by bookkeepers/computers, and advise the business’ owners/managers on financial topics.
+In most businesses, accountants advise about the structure of the business (for example, how funds flow between a parent corporation and a subsidiary); design procedures and controls for novel transactions, which are more complicated than the routine work handled by bookkeepers or computers; and advise the business’s owners or managers on financial topics.
 They also often help with tax planning and preparing tax returns.

 Your business keeps many types of records.
 One category of these, which describes the movement of value into and out of the business, is called “books.”
 The books track value, not necessarily always money, but for convenience’s sake we’ll talk about money rather than the long list of valuable things a business can keep records about.

 The physical manifestation of the “books” is different at every business—at some businesses it is a literal book with a physical ledger of transactions, at others it is an Excel file, at others it is distributed among multiple different accounting systems.

 Each entry in a ledger has an amount, a description, a date, and some notion of where the money is coming from and where it is going.
 You can think of your checkbook or bank statement as a ledger, though a very simple one relative to the one your business is likely to have.